JoolsF/dotfiles/README.md

 * .commonrc - Config common to all shells on all machines
 * {machine}rc - Config specific to a machine

 The idea is that .bashrc is not in this directory.
-Instead the following 3 lines need to be added to ~/.bashrc
+Instead the following 4 lines need to be added to ~/.bashrc.
+Note .privaterc which is not under source control and contains things like confidential environment variables.

 ```
 source ~/.bashrc-1
 source ~/.commonrc
 source ~/.thinkpad460rc
+source ~/.privaterc

 ```